Sakti, Chhattisgarh: History

-His Son Raja Surendra Bahadur Singh, represented India in its hockey team and was twice a minister for the government of the State of Madhya Pradesh.

-On 15 August 2021, by Chief Minister of Chhattisgarh, Sakti was announced as new district of Chhattisgarh alongside Mohla Manpur, Sarangarh-Bilaigarh & Manendragarh.
-Raising the total number of districts in Chhattisgarh to 33.
+On 15 August 2021, by then Chief Minister of Chhattisgarh Bhupesh Baghel, Sakti was announced as new district of Chhattisgarh alongside Mohla Manpur, Sarangarh-Bilaigarh & Manendragarh.
+Raising the total number of districts in Chhattisgarh to 33, 3 more districts were announced later, making the city 36th district of the state.

 Climate

 Sakti has a tropical wet and dry climate.
 Temperatures remain moderate through most of the year, though not from March to June, which can be extremely hot.
 The temperature in April–May sometimes rises above 44 °C. These summer months also have dry and hot winds.
 The city receives about 1,300 millimeters (51 in) of rain, mostly in the monsoon season from late June to early October.
 Winters last from November to January and are mild, although lowest temperature can fall up to 5 °C (41 °F).

 The entire area including Sakti is passing through a severe shortage of drinking water.
 Groundwater is hard and resources are limited.
 If the problem of drinking water is not met timely, the entire terrain may be converted into the desert in the years to come.